 - 💸 Get reliable travel insurance from World Nomads

-- 🧔🏻 Get the best tour guides via Get Your Guide, Tiqets, or Viator
+- 🧔🏻 See the famous places of Italy with a guide via Get Your Guide or Viator

-- 🚗 To rent a car for road trips, get great deals on Rentalcars.com
+- 🚗 To rent a car for road trips, get the best deals on Rentalcars.com

 - 🎒 Pack an anti-theft backpack, a universal adapter, and a power bank

-- 📚 Read Lonely Planet Italy (Country Guide) and Rick Steves Italy 2020 Travel Guide for more inspiration!
+- 📚 Read Lonely Planet Italy and Rick Steves Italy 2020 Travel Guide

 - 📸 Bring the best photography gear (including these must-have Sony lenses!)